-Research in our laboratory focuses on the regulation of the innate immune response to pathogens with an emphasis on macrophages and dendritic cells.
+Research in the Hamerman Laboratory focuses on the regulation of the innate immune response to pathogens with an emphasis on macrophages and dendritic cells.
 Macrophages and dendritic cells are distributed throughout the body where they are poised to detect pathogens and to subsequently alert the immune system to the presence of infection through the production of inflammatory mediators.
 The production of inflammatory mediators, such as tumor necrosis factor (TNF) and other pro-inflammatory cytokines, is tightly regulated.
 Although these important cytokines are beneficial to the host for pathogen clearance, they can be detrimental if unchecked.
-This can be seen in septic shock as well as in autoimmune disorders such as rheumatoid arthritis.
+This can be seen in both acute settings, such as infection, as well as in the chronic setting of autoimmune diseases.

 Macrophages and dendritic cells recognize pathogens by a variety of cell surface and intracellular receptors termed pattern recognition receptors, including the family of Toll-like receptors (TLR).
 The lab studies how signaling through pattern recognition receptors results in the appropriate inflammatory response by macrophages and dendritic cells.
 The team is particularly interested in proteins that inhibit signaling through pattern recognition receptors, providing an essential check to the inflammatory response.
 They study several proteins that inhibit TLR signaling, including BCAP, TREM-2 and DAP12, through biochemical and cellular approaches and in vivo infectious models.
 The lab focuses on a variety of myeloid cells, including monocytes, macrophages, conventional dendritic cells and plasmacytoid dendritic cells.